 - Damages for Breach of Contract

-An action for wrongful dismissal seeks compensation for breach of contract.
+Where there is a written contract of employment, an action for wrongful dismissal seeks compensation for breach of contract.
 You will be entitled to your full salary for the length of the employment contract despite your termination.
-There is still a duty on the employee to “mitigate” his or her loss and attempt to find alternative employment.
+There is, however, still a duty on the employee to “mitigate” his or her loss and attempt to find alternative employment.
 If you do find alternative employment and it pays less, you will be entitled to the difference.

 - Damages for Appropriate Severance Pay

-An action for wrongful dismissal also seeks to recover what the employer should have paid for the appropriate notice period.
+An action for wrongful dismissal will seek to recover what the employer should have paid for the appropriate notice period.